gomesjj/gomesjj.github.io/_posts/2016-05-14-Want-a-USB-Ethernet-driver-for-ESXi-You-can-have-two.md

 ![ASIX 88179_178a](/images/usb/iperf_dual_usb_rx.png){: .align-center}

 {: .notice--danger}
 When using both ports of the dual ethernet adapter performance is less than stellar: the bandwidth available per port is effectively halved.
-If at all possible, stick to the single port adapters.
+If at all possible, use the single port adapters.

 ### iPerf figures for the Realtek driver